 How to Marinate Ribs

 It should be said that this isn’t a completely necessary step, and plenty of people like to cook ribs without marinating them at all.
-However I like to marinate them to try to add just a little bit more flavor to them.
+However I like to do it just because it’s another opportunity to enhance the flavor of the meat even further.

-Either way, this is a really easy thing to do.
+Fortunately it’s really easy to do.
 Simply follow this recipe and mix together brown sugar, ketchup, soy sauce, Worcestershire sauce, rum, chile sauce, garlic and dry mustard.
 Once well combined, coat the ribs on both sides with the marinade and allow to soak for an hour, or refrigerate overnight.

 Use a Dry Rub

-Unlike marinades, BBQ rubs are essential because they help infuse the outer layer of your food with a crisp texture to them.
+BBQ rubs are essential because they help infuse the outer layer of your food with a crisp texture to them.
 BBQ rubs are really easy to put together.
 Everyone has their own favorite rub recipe, but I like to use my BBQ pork rub.
-You can either follow this, or buy a pre-made version from a supermarket.
+You can either follow this, or buy a store bought rub online or in a supermarket..

-Once the rub is ready, remove your ribs from the refrigerator and dry down with paper towels.
+Once the rub is ready, remove your ribs from the refrigerator and dry down with a paper towel.
 Apply a generous amount of rub to both sides of your rib rack.
-Wrap the ribs in foil and then put back in the refrigerator for another hour.
+Wrap it in foil and then put back in the refrigerator for another hour.

 How to Smoke Ribs on a Gas Grill